GKE offers integrated support for two types of cloud load balancing for a publicly accessible application:

 Note that once you configure a static IP for the Ingress resource, deleting the Ingress will not delete the static IP address associated to it.
 Make sure to clean up the static IP addresses you configured once you no longer plan to use them again.

 Option 1: Convert existing ephemeral IP address to static IP address

-If you already have an Ingress deployed, you can convert the existing ephemeral IP address of your application to a reserved static IP address without changing the external IP address by visiting the External IP addresses section on GCP Console.
+If you already have an Ingress deployed, you can convert the existing ephemeral IP address of your application to a reserved static IP address without changing the external IP address by visiting the External IP addresses section on Cloud Console.